bghira/SimpleTuner/OPTIONS.md

 - **What**: Number of training steps to exit training after.
 If set to 0, will allow `--num_train_epochs` to take priority.
 - **Why**: Useful for shortening the length of training.

+### `--learning_rate`

+- **What**: Initial learning rate after potential warmup.
+- **Why**: The learning rate behaves as a sort of "step size" for gradient updates - too high, and we overstep the solution.
+Too low, and we never reach the ideal solution.
+A minimal value for a `full` tune might be as low as `1e-7` to a max of `1e-6` while for `lora` tuning a minimal value might be `1e-5` with a maximal value as high as `1e-3`.
+When a higher learning rate is used, it's advantageous to use an EMA network with a learning rate warmup - see `--use_ema`, `--lr_warmup_steps`, and `--lr_scheduler`.

+### `--lr_scheduler`

+- **What**: How to scale the learning rate over time.
+- **Choices**: constant, constant_with_warmup, cosine, cosine_with_restarts, **polynomial** (recommended), linear
+- **Why**: Models benefit from continual learning rate adjustments to further explore the loss landscape.
+A cosine schedule is used as the default; this allows the training to smoothly transition between two extremes.
+If using a constant learning rate, it is common to select a too-high or too-low value, causing divergence (too high) or getting stuck in a local minima (too low).
+A polynomial schedule is best paired with a warmup, where it will gradually approach the `learning_rate` value before then slowing down and approaching `--lr_end` by the end.

 ### `--train_batch_size`

 - **What**: Batch size for the training data loader.
 - **Why**: Affects the model's memory consumption, convergence quality, and training speed.
 The higher the batch size, the better the results will be, but a very high batch size might result in overfitting or destabilized training, as well as increasing the duration of the training session unnecessarily.
 Experimentation is warranted, but in general, you want to try to max out your video memory while not decreasing the training speed.

+### `--gradient_accumulation_steps`

+- **What**: Number of update steps to accumulate before performing a backward/update pass, essentially splitting the work over multiple batches to save memory at the cost of a higher training runtime.
+- **Why**: Useful for handling larger models or datasets.

 ---